Reason #20 You Should Visit

 Merit aid is only offered at the time of admission.

-The STRIDE program offers students with outstanding academic and personal qualifications a close working relationship with a faculty member during their first two years at Smith College.
-This scholarship of $20,000 per year (limited to $10,000 per semester of enrollment) for four years is awarded to approximately 50 students each year.
-(Students awarded the STRIDE Scholarship prior to 2016 receive $15,000 per year, limited to $7,500 per semester.)
-In addition to the scholarship, students are also given an annual stipend of $2,400 each year for two years that is linked to research with faculty members.
+The STRIDE Program offers students with outstanding academic and personal qualifications a close working relationship with a faculty or non-faculty member at Smith College.
+This scholarship of $22,500 per year (limited to $11,250 per semester of enrollment) for four years is awarded to approximately 50 students each year.
+In addition to the scholarship, students are also given an opportunity to be a research assistant with an annual stipend of $3,000 each year (effective Fall 2023) for two years at Smith College.
 After the first two years, STRIDE scholars will receive the standard work-study allowance as part of their financial aid awards.

 Each year a select number of applicants are identified as outstanding candidates and are awarded the Smith Presidential Scholarship.
-Presidential Scholars receive a merit-based award of $10,000 annually for four years.
+Entering first-year Presidential Scholars receive a merit-based award of $12,000 annually ($6,000/semester) for four years.
 Continuation of the Presidential Scholarship each year is contingent upon maintaining good academic standing.

 This partnership provides up to four full-tuition scholarships for students from public schools in Springfield and Holyoke, Massachusetts.
 All students who apply to Smith from these schools will be automatically considered.
 This scholarship is available to U.S. citizens.